 There are various cafes and restaurants in Tamarindo catering to all tastes and preferences.

 A delicious stone-baked pizza will cost you about $10.
-If you want to enjoy the sunset while eating freshly baked fish, check out waterfront restaurants where your meal will start at a price of approximately $20.
+If you want to enjoy the sunset while eating freshly baked fish, check out waterfront restaurants, where your meal will start at a price of approximately $20.

 If you want a local experience, you can buy a Casado (a traditional Costa Rican dish serving rice, beans, a source of protein, plantain, and salad) for only $5.
-You can find Casados at home kitchens, also known as Sodas, or you can buy them out of cars parked along the street.
+You can find Casados at home kitchens, also known as Sodas, or buy them out of cars parked along the street.
 Yes, this food is delicious and safe to eat!

 4. There are more pros than cons of living in Tamarindo